ryanwevans/a-peek-behind-the-link-v-000/README.md

 ![Google search result for "How to define a link with HTML][search-result]

-Google did a great job with this query.
-From the top result snippet, we learn
+Google provides a good start.
+From the top result snippet, we learn that:
-that:

 1. Use the `<a>` tag (a type of element) to define a link.
 2. Use the `href` attribute to state where the external data is located.